 The purchase application index has been highlighted as a particularly important data series as it very broadly captures the demand side of residential real estate for both new and existing home purchases.

-The latest data is showing that the average rate for a 30 year fixed rate mortgage increased 4 basis points since the last week to 5.08% while the purchase application volume increased 7.4% and the refinance application volume declined 8.8% over the same period.
+The latest data is showing that the average rate for a 30 year fixed rate mortgage decreased 2 basis points since last week to 5.22% while the purchase application volume declined 2.90% and the refinance application volume simply collapsed dropping 48.03% compared to last week’s results.

 The following chart shows how the principle and interest cost and estimated annual income required to cover the PITI (using the 29% “rule of thumb”) on a $400,000 loan has changed since November 2006.